rondlite/reaction-docs/website/versioned_docs/version-2.9.1/developer-faq.md

 ### Reaction is an open source project.
 How can I get involved?

 We're always open to contributions from our community.
-To learn more about becoming a contributor, [click here](https://blog.reactioncommerce.com/how-to-write-a-pr-for-reaction/).
-And don't forget to read our [Community Guidelines](https://docs.reactioncommerce.com/reaction-docs/trunk/guidelines)!
+To learn more about becoming a contributor, [click here](https://blog.demandcluster.com/how-to-write-a-pr-for-reaction/).
+And don't forget to read our [Community Guidelines](https://docs.demandcluster.com/reaction-docs/trunk/guidelines)!

 ## Admin

 ### Where is the admin panel?

 The login panel is visible on the right side, once you login as a user with admin credentials.
-For more on navigating admin, read our [Reaction Commerce Store Operator Guide](dashboard.md).
+For more on navigating admin, read our [Demand Cluster Store Operator Guide](dashboard.md).

 ### What's the admin login?